ycm-core/YouCompleteMe/README.md

 This can be a problem on virtual servers with limited memory.
 A possible solution is to add more swap memory.

-### Why did YCM move away from Syntastic for display of diagnostics?
+### Why did YCM stop using Syntastic diagnostics display?

 Previously, YCM would send any diagnostics it would receive from the libclang semantic engine to Syntastic for display as signs in the gutter, red squiggles